-You've got to find a place to hold the event, communicate to people when and where it is happening, make sure that the people who show up are going to be safe (and fed—food is very important when working with a crowd.)
-You may need to hire support staff such as waiters, valet parkers or decorators.
-And you’ll have to do everything while keeping a strict eye on the budget.
+You've got to find a place to hold the event, communicate to people when and where it's happening, and make sure that the people who show up are going to be safe (and fed—food is very important when working with a crowd).
+You may need to hire support staff such as waiters, valet parkers, or decorators.

-Marketing and communication savvy will also serve you well, as you will need to get the word out to participants and sometimes the press.
-These days, that means social media, so make sure you are up-to-date on your Tweeting, Poking, Yelping and Linking.
-Those same marketing skills will also serve to pay the bills, as independent Corporate Events Managers will need to sell their services to various businesses.
+Marketing and communication skills will also serve you well, as you'll need to get the word out to participants and sometimes the press.
+This is one of the few jobs that makes social media something you're supposed to do while working, so make sure you're computer-savvy.
+Those same marketing skills will also serve to pay the bills, as independent corporate events managers will need to sell their services to get hired in the first place.

 Because of the wide range of skill sets needed and the huge responsibility given, most corporate events manager positions require a bachelor's degree in an applicable area like hospitality or public relations (source).